VillePuuska/tkl-delays-app/README.md

 # tkl-delays-app

-Small program for monitoring TKL delays.
+Small program for monitoring TKL delays and collecting the data.

 Planned outline:
 - data collected from Journeys API,
-- data stored in a local Postgres db,
+- data stored in a (local) Postgres db,
 - ETL orchestrated with Airflow,
-- Golang+HTMX for the minimal web app,
+- Folium to plot latest data on a map,
-- Folium to plot latest data on a map.
+- possibly Golang+HTMX for a minimal web app.

 Running in codespaces notes:
 - webserver_config.py : set WTF_CSRF_ENABLED = False, otherwise logging to airflow web ui will fail with "The referrer does not match the host."